-Based on the pre development detailed hydraulic modelling and assessment of ground levels, it is advised that the ground levels on site are raised to 9.0mAOD.
-The proposed ground raising level of 9.0mAOD has been selected to ensure that the site is flood free in the most extreme 0.1% AEP event for a lifetime of development greater than 100 years.
+Based on the pre-development detailed hydraulic modelling and assessment of ground levels, it is advised that the ground levels with the development plateau are raised to minimum level of 9.0mAOD.
+This minimum level has been selected to ensure that the site is flood free in the most extreme 0.1% AEP event for a lifetime of development of 100 years.